darianyang/mm-github-pages-test/_pages/join_us.md

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}

 ## Postdocs
 We have an opening for one postdoctoral researcher in computational biophysics.
-Details can be found [here] (https://cfopitt.taleo.net/careersection/pitt_faculty_external_pd/jobdetail.ftl?job=21003106&tz=GMT-04%3A00&tzname=America%2FNew_York&lang=en#.YL_JTXmg_6U.gmail).
+Details can be found [here](https://cfopitt.taleo.net/careersection/pitt_faculty_external_pd/jobdetail.ftl?job=21003106&tz=GMT-04%3A00&tzname=America%2FNew_York&lang=en#.YL_JTXmg_6U.gmail).

 ## Graduate Students
 Positions are available for students with interests in the research area of computational biophysics.
 To be considered for a position, please apply to one of the following graduate programs at the University of Pittsburgh: